Hydro-morphodynamic connectivity and ecosystem design in a changing environment¶

 Collaboration & Goals¶

-The collaboration of the Chinese North China Electric Power University (NCEPU) and Yantai University (YPU) with the German University of Stuttgart will leverage the establishment of a two-fold approach in two different environmental setups.
-The two-fold approach involves a hydrological optimization of ecological sustainable dam releases by the research team based in China and an ecomorphological design optimization for river restoration performed at the University of Stuttgart.
-The project profits from prior studies on the Yellow River and the Rhine conducted by the two research teams.
-Both rivers created morphologically similar fluvial landscape pattern, but in hydrologically and geologically different environments and different legacy.
+The collaboration of the Chinese North China Electric Power University (NCEPU) and Yantai University (YPU) with the German University of Stuttgart will establish a two-fold approach in two different environmental setups.
+The two-fold approach involves a hydrological (longitudinal connectivity) optimization of ecologically sustainable dam releases by the research team based in China and an ecomorphological (lateral connectivity) design optimization for river restoration performed at the University of Stuttgart.
+The project uses case studies from the Yellow River and the Rhine River.
+Both rivers created morphologically similar fluvial landscape pattern (large meanders) in their middle reaches, but in hydrologically and geologically different environments and different legacy.

 Table 1: Comparison of the framework and legacies at the Yellow River and the Rhine.

 Incising (sediment deficit)